ooduntan/kita/README.md

 4. Develop your code based on React.js version 16.

+   You do not need to use Semantic-UI, the layout, tests or routing provided.
+   You can rename, refactor, remove or delete them as you with.
+   They were created to provide a minimum structure so you can focus on what you think it is important to finish the tasks requested.

 5. Keep the following priorities in mind while you implementing - in the mentioned order:
    1. Code quality
    2. Usage of object oriented methods